 Chien, a sophomore college student, believed that her thin hair was inherited from her paternal ancestors.
 Nearly all her relatives on her father’s side are either suffering from balding or hair thinning.
 Some of her aunts have tried acupuncture and Chinese herbs to help their hair regrow.
 This traditional Chinese procedure is primarily used against chronic pain and is recommended for emotional disorders such as anxiety, depression, and digestive complaints.
 Acupuncture is also found to help boost kidney energy and promote blood flow, which are beneficial to healthy hair.
 Sadly, acupuncture did not improve Chien’s hair growth.

 Going through hormone therapy

 *Henny, a 33-year-old businesswoman, is among the millions of women who are genetically predisposed to female pattern hairloss.
 She has lived with thin hair all her life, always sporting a pixie hairstyle.
 Jenny was advised to take birth control pills to suppress the overproduction of male hormones and minimize hairloss.
 She had to stop the hormone therapy after experiencing headaches and nausea.
 It’s also important to take note that there are birth control pills that can actually cause hairloss.

-If your balding or hair-thinning is interfering with your life, there are solutions that can fix it.
+If your balding or hair-thinning is interfering with your life, there are hair loss solutions for women that can fix it.
 But do yourself a favor — avoid the anti-hairloss alternatives that will only do your self-esteem and health more harm than good.

 Instead, seek the help of hair specialists to properly address your situation.
 Explore tested and foolproof solutions like scalp micropigmentation, follicular unit transplantation, and other medications that are prescribed by hair specialists.
 Choose the right clinic and specialists to finally win the hairloss game!